zanderteller/dqm/docs/user_guide.rst

 Animated 3-D scatter plots (using DQM's :func:`plot_frames <dqm.utils.plot_frames>` utility function) are a regular feature of working with DQM.

-If DQM is working with, say, 20 dimensions, then the motion created by the DQM evolution is occurring in all 20 dimensions.

-**This means, crucially, that the motion observed in an animated 3-D plot is being driven by information from 20 dimensions, even though the visualization is only showing 3 dimensions.**

-In this sense, DQM is *not* a 3-dimensional embedding, even though the regular use of 3-D plots may seem to suggest otherwise.
+If DQM is working with, say, 20 dimensions, then the motion created by the DQM evolution is occurring in all 20 dimensions. **This means, crucially, that the motion observed in an animated 3-D plot is being driven by information from 20 dimensions, even though the visualization is only showing 3 dimensions.** In this sense, DQM is *not* a 3-dimensional embedding, even though the regular use of 3-D plots may seem to suggest otherwise.

-(This issue is revisited in the :ref:`PCA Transformation` section below.)
+See the :doc:`Value of Animation <value_of_animation>` page for a simple example illustrating this important idea.

 Visualization Tools
 ^^^^^^^^^^^^^^^^^^^